Bandwidth/bandwidth.github.io/voice/bxml/callbacks/bridgeComplete.md

 ##  Bridge Complete Event
 This event is sent to the `bridgeCompleteUrl` when the target call leaves the bridge.

-If the target call cannot be bridged, then this callback is sent with a failure message.
+If the target call cannot be bridged, then this callback is sent with an error message.

 For more information see the [Bridge verb](../verbs/bridge.md).